ooemperor/CodeGrader/doc/Handlers.md

 ## Operations:
 ### get
-Just a get Operation which returns a json representation of an object out of the database
+Just a get Operation which returns a json representation of an object out of the database__

 ### post
 POST Creates new objects/entries in the database

 ### put
 PUT is used to update an object/entry in the database

+### delete
+DELETE is used to delete an object/entry in the database.